SUSTAINABLE WORKFORCE SERIES

 In order to remain productive and happy at work, employees need to feel a sense of connection, and that they are being supported by the organisation – both emotionally and practically – and this will look different for each employee.
 Companies should enable their people to find the right mix of tools and experiences for their individual needs.

-This in-depth online event features a mix of insightful presentations, interviews and case studies, a live panel discussion and an interactive meetup session.
 Discover lots of practical ideas and resources to help you step up your commitment to wellbeing – and real action to back this up – in the year ahead, enabling you to build a more resilient, healthy and productive workforce.

 Share the word: